SpigotRCE/ParadiseCord/README.md

 ParadiseCord

-Fork of BungeeCord to implement channel logger in ParadiseClient
+Fork of BungeeCord to implement previa packet hooks in ParadiseClient